Considering Couples Therapy?

-Many couples have sat in front of me smiling as they recollect memories when times were ‘better’.
+Many couples sit in front of their therapists smiling as they recollect memories when times were ‘better’.
 Mostly, underneath those smiles may lie pain, disappointment, betrayal, and even loneliness.
-Now it is ‘worse’.
 How did we get here?
 Where is my partner? or Can I even do this anymore? are questions that ruminate throughout the day.
 The possible thoughts of separation or divorce could even loom within the madness.

 After suffering through the hurt, confusion, silence, and missed opportunities for reconnection, one partner finally considers calling in for couple’s therapy and it all becomes surreal.
 Are we really going to do this?
 Are our problems really that bad?
 Do I really want someone to know about our problems?
 What if my partner does not want to come with me?
 This inner dialogue is normal to have and is more common than you may think.

-In the referenced article, Dr. Greer mentions the importance of seeking professional help from a counselor and taking time.
+It's important when seeking professional help from a counselor to find someone you feel connected with and to know this process will most likely be a journey.
 What is also important once you decide that couple’s therapy is your next option, is taking time to sit with your partner to discuss your concerns and find a therapist that appears to be a good fit for the two of you.
 By all means, interview your therapist during the intake session.
 Ask questions!
 Do not hesitate!

 Some questions to consider are: